aws-samples/aws-secure-environment-accelerator/README.md

 ### Prerequisites

-You need an AWS account with Landing Zone v2.3.1 or or v2.4.0 deployed.
+You need an AWS account with the AWS Landing Zone (ALZ) v2.3.1 or v2.4.0 deployed.

 NOTE: If you plan to upgrade to ALZ v2.4.0, we suggest you upgrade before deploying the Accelerator.